-He specializes in providing forensic accounting, litigation support, restructuring and turnaround management (he has held positions as Chief Restructuring Officer and Chief Wind Down Officer), mergers and acquisition due diligence & related post-acquisition integration, accounting irregularities, damage calculations, breach of contracts and international arbitration, financial crime investigations and AML / ATF and FCPA compliance and investigations, corporate compliance assessments and deterrence programs, fraud risk management, internal audit projects and assessment of business operational matters, for domestic & international corporations and their legal counsel throughout the United States, Latin America, The Caribbean, Europe and Asia.
+He specializes in forensic accounting, litigation support, restructuring, and turnaround management, having served as Chief Restructuring Officer, Chief Wind Down Officer, Chief Executive Officer, Chief Operations Officer, and Chief Financial Officer.
+His expertise includes mergers and acquisitions due diligence and post‑acquisition integration, accounting irregularities, damage calculations, breach‑of‑contract matters, international arbitration, financial crime investigations, and AML/ATF and FCPA compliance and investigations.
+He also conducts corporate compliance assessments and deterrence programs, fraud risk management, internal audit projects, and evaluations of operational performance for domestic and international corporations and their legal counsel across the United States, Latin America, the Caribbean, Europe, and Asia.

 He has extensive hands-on experience in assisting corporations in government matters involving Deferred Prosecution Agreements, Cease and desist orders and Memorandum of understanding.
 He has led numerous investigations and due diligence and/ or provided reports to various governmental agencies such as the DOJ, SEC, DCC, FDIC, FINRA, FRB, Inter-American Development Bank, The World Bank and Government agencies in Argentina, Dominican Republic, Ecuador, Venezuela and Uruguay.